01Reduce Interest Rates

 One disadvantage of fiscal policy is that legislators disagree on whether tax cuts or increased spending is more cost effective.
 The resulting debate can delay action.

 Another disadvantage is that it can increase budget deficits and the U.S. debt.
 Congress should cut spending or raise taxes once the recession is over.

 When looking at job creation statistics, it is important to remember that not all jobs are created equal.
 Federal spending on public works creates construction jobs.
 That will successfully reduce the unemployment rate.
 It may not stimulate as much demand as it would if the same number of better paying high-tech jobs were created.

 In fact, jobs created after the last few recessions have led to greater income inequality.
 This happened because rehired workers became willing to take jobs that paid less.
 The high level of long-term unemployed and underemployed individuals in this recession means that this trend will only continue.
 For month-by-month job creation statistics since 2008, see Employment Statistics.

-President Bill Clinton created the most number of jobs (21.5 million) during his term.
-President Barack Obama came in second, creating 17.2 million jobs from the beginning of his term (January 2009) to the end.
+President Bill Clinton created 21.5 million employments, the most number of jobs, during his term.
+President Barack Obama came in second, creating 17.2 million jobs from the beginning of his term in January 2009 to the end.

-But Obama created 22.3 million jobs from the worst part of the recession (January 2010) through to the end of his term.
-That’s because there were more jobs when he started.
+But Obama created 22.3 million jobs from the worst part of the recession in January 2010 until the end of his term.
+There were more jobs when he started.
 The recession continued during the first six months of his term.
 The economy continued to shed jobs, reaching the low point in January 2010.